mindicree/kowalski_analysis/README.md

 - <b>Ansh Sawant</b> - App Develpment
 - <b>Sarah Shealy</b> - Research, Data Collection
 - <b>Vernard Roy Ulrich, III</b> - Research, Data Collection

+All material within this repository was created by the contributors for the educational purposes of said contributors.
+Duplication, resubmission, or plagarism of the material is not allowed.